 What is Malaria?

 Malaria is a febrile, mosquito-borne infection, classically characterized by periodic chills, rigors, and high fevers followed by profuse sweating, which occur at regular intervals of 48 to 72 hours.
 Infection in humans begins when the infected female anopheline mosquito injects the sporozoite parasitic form from its salivary glands into the bloodstream during a blood meal.
-The sporozoites are carried to the liver, where they undergo asexual.
+The sporozoites are carried to the liver, where they undergo asexual reproduction.
 When these infected liver cells burst, merozoites are released into the blood, where they invade red blood cells.
 The intraerythrocytic parasite develops through ring forms into schizonts that produce more infectious merozoites that affect additional red cells.
 The periodic fever is the result of synchronization of red cell lysis and release of more merozoites.
 Some of the organisms develop into distinct sexual forms (gametocytes) which, if ingested by the Anopheles mosquito during a feeding, can undergo sexual reproduction that starts the cycle over again.

 Why should the developed world care?